Today’s Solutions: December 20, 2025

 Before we talk about where you can get natto and how to eat it, take a look at the nutritional makeup of this Japanese delicacy.
 According to Healthline, natto is associated with a number of health benefits.

-Being a fermented food, natto is rich in probiotics which help the digestive system and act as a defense mechanism against dangerous bacteria.
+Being a fermented food, natto is rich in probiotics, which help the digestive system and act as a defense mechanism against dangerous bacteria.
 They can also help combat gas, constipation, and bloating.

 The high amounts of calcium also contribute to strong bones, while the vitamin K2 helps your bones absorb the calcium.
 On top of that, Natto contains vitamin K1, which is said to help with blood clotting and improves cardiovascular health.

-While natto may not be the most attractive food at first (some say it smells like socks, others say it’a reminiscent of bacon), it’s worth giving a shot considering all the health benefits that come with it!
+While natto may not be the most attractive food at first (some say it smells like socks, others say it’s reminiscent of bacon), it’s worth giving a shot considering all the health benefits that come with it!

 Solutions News Source Print this article